valery-judah/leetcode-python/docs/cline-workflow-template.md

 ## 1. Understand the Problem

-- **Read the `notes.md`**: Carefully review the problem description, constraints, and examples.
+- **Read the task `readme.md`**: Carefully review the problem description, constraints, and examples.
-- **Clarify Requirements**: If anything is unclear, add questions to the "Clarifying questions" section of the `notes.md`.
+- **Clarify Requirements**: If anything is unclear, add questions to the "Clarifying questions" section of the task `readme.md`.

 ## 2. Write Failing Tests